Oxaide research workspace

 Usually less chasing, fewer manual steps, and outputs the team can review and sign off without hunting for missing pieces.

-Scattered inputs
+Scattered research inputs

 Oxaide